Civilians Response to Active Shooter Events

 - Avoid, Deny, Defend (ADD)

 This course is for everyone!
 The threat of an active shooter attack is rare but very real.
 We aim to eradicate the “It can’t happen to me” mentality and change the way people everywhere respond to active attacker situations, individuals should be prepared for active shooter events and empowered to make their own life-saving decisions.
 Once empowered to make their own life-saving decisions, individuals must be trained in proactive active attacker/shooter response options, rather than a passive, mandated, one-size-fits-all response.
 We want all Floridians to have the knowledge and skills to survive when shots are fired or a massive attack is imminent.

 Materials are included for this class.
 Participants will receive a certificate of course completion in the mail upon successfully completing the course.

-This is a complementary class.
+Based on the number of attendees.
 Please fill out the request form below for more.